grimmpp/audiobox-for-kids/README.md

 * **Party**
 * **Single Track** <br />
   By placing a NCF Tag on the audiobox it will play only one single track which is configured on the NFC Tag and stops afterwards. <br />
-  Button next song and previous song is not working in this mode.  <br />
+  Button next song and previous song is disabled in this mode.  <br />
   Button play/pause pauses, continuous, or restarts the track after it was finished.
 * **Audio Book with Bookmark**